Values That Guide Therapy

 We know when you come to see a therapist for a struggling or dying relationship, you might be on your last and final ounce of strength.
 It is not just "another day at the office" for us.
 Theravive believes in saving marriages and relationships, and although it does take a strong commitment from both people and a willingness to work to make changes, if there is a way, our heart is to help you discover it.
 We do know that not all relationships can be saved, and some are even destructive.
 So where a relationship cannot be healed, we work to restore individuals so that they can move forward and still have a bright future ahead.
 Counseling will give you tools that will help you navigate not only current relationships, but prepare for future ones as well.

-VALUE: We believe in the sanctity and dignity of human life, that all people have meaning and purpose, and that no individual is without true value regardless of who you are or where you've been.
+VALUE: We believe in the rights and dignity of human beings, that all people have meaning and purpose, and that no individual is without value regardless of who you are or where you've been.

 We believe that each individual has purpose, meaning, and objective value.
 People are not born as merely empty vessels upon which a society or government grants rights and value to.
 Instead, simply by virtue of being a human being, you have inherent value, purpose, and meaning.
 The worth and unique value of a human being is objective.
 With Theravive, this means your counselor will treat you with dignity, respect, and with genuine concern for your well-being.